 6. Start an email newsletter

-If not, add an email sign-up form to your site now, and ask customers if they’re happy to opt-in to regular email communications as part of your checkout process.
-It’s a brilliant way to build loyalty and get traffic to your online store – in fact, 72% of customers prefer to receive communications from companies by email, making it the most popular of any on or offline channel.
+Keeping your customers in-the-know is a sure-fire way to build loyalty and get traffic to your online store – in fact, 72% of customers prefer to receive communications from companies by email, making it the most popular of any on or offline channel.

 There are a variety of tools out there to help you communicate via email – you could start with a free service like TinyLetter, which enables you to send a one-size-fits-all newsletter to a small group of subscribers, before moving onto a bigger, smarter email marketing platform, to automate communications based on customers’ behaviour.
 You might also want to test different communication approaches – from a glossy e-newsletter to a more personal note, liked those from Naked Wines’ Managing Director (pictured above).

-Remember, if you’re based in the European Union (EU) or serve customers there, you’ll need to ensure your email communications comply with the General Data Protection Regulation (GDPR) from 25 May 2018.
+Remember, if you’re based in the European Union (EU) or serve customers there, you’ll need to ensure your email communications comply with the General Data Protection Regulation (GDPR).
 This no-nonsense advice might help.